Your cart is currently empty!

 Tools of the Trade: Pens, journals, notebooks, computers and (my personal favourite) books.
 Be careful with books though because (like every tax deduction you claim) you’ll have to justify to the taxation office why that crime fiction thriller was essential to earning your income.

-Here’s a little example: Simon a poet, makes his living publishing poetry books, speaking at writer’s festivals and performing his work.
+Here’s a little example: Simon a poet, makes his living publishing poetry books, speaking at writer’s workshops, and performing his poems at festivals.
 Simon could claim the poetry books he buys to read as a tax deduction.
 Susan however is a copywriter, she makes her living writing advertising and marketing content for clients.
 She also loves reading poetry.
 Sadly Susan can’t claim her poetry books on her tax (unless she can prove that reading poetry informs her professional writing practice in an essential way).

 This blog post is general information only and based on my personal experience setting up my own small business.
 I strongly advise anyone starting a writing business (or any small business at all) to seek the advice of a qualified accountant or financial advisor.
 Having your writing business setup correctly and efficiently will ultimately lead to more writing time.
 And that’s what we writers live for.